aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Overview.md

 - Browser of your choice

 ### Prepare your Office 365 environment
-**IMPORTANT!** You must have an Office 365 tenant to complete this lab.
+You must have an Office 365 tenant to complete this lab.
 If you don't have one, you can sign up for an Office 365 developer subscription by following the instructions [here](https://docs.microsoft.com/en-us/office/developer-program/office-365-developer-program-get-started).

+>**IMPORTANT!** Because of limitations in Teams App Studio, a Microsoft Teams free tenant will **not** work for this lab.

 You will first need to enable side loading for Teams within your Office 365 environment.
 Open the Admin Center by visiting https://admin.microsoft.com/AdminPortal/Home#/Settings/ServicesAndAddIns from your browser.